 The Electronic Circuit Design group at the Department of Electronics and Nanoengineering, Aalto University, Finland, is currently seeking to hire two

-Access to internet is a basic human right that allows everyone to create, access, utilize, and share information and knowledge, which empowers individuals and communities to achieve their maximum capacity in promoting sustainable development and improving the quality of life.
-The significantly lower rate of the wired broadband access (copper, fiber, cable) network deployment in rural areas as opposed to urban areas due to the low return on investments for the operators is causing a very large broadband divide, that leads to a knowledge-divide between urban and rural areas.
-To close the broadband divide and to provide ultra-fast broadband in rural areas, there is a need to devise new fixed access technologies that require low investment from the telecom operator and no additional cost overhead from the end user.
-Since the current wired access technologies do not fulfill these requirements, the only promising solution is to devise extensions to the 5G LTE technology to provide fixed wireless broadband access.
-This can currently be done with a central 5G base station communicating wirelessly to a Customer Premise Equipment (CPE) like a wall-mounted Home outdoor modem, leading to relatively low investment as the mobile operators can re-use the installation of 5G base stations or install an additional one to cover houses within a radius of few kilometers instead of laying underground cables over the rural terrain.
+Access to internet is a basic human right that allows everyone to create, access, utilize, and share information and knowledge, which empowers individuals and improves the quality of life.
+The significantly lower rate of the wired broadband deployment in rural areas compared to urban areas due to the low economic viability for the operators is causing a very large broadband divide, that leads to a knowledge-divide between urban and rural areas.
+A promising solution is to devise extensions to the 5G LTE technology to provide ultra fast fixed wireless broadband access to rural area, which can be done with a central 5G base station communicating wirelessly to a home outdoor modem, leading to lower investment as the mobile operators can re-use the 5G base station infrastructure instead of laying underground cables over the rural terrain.

 The transceiver design for a regular mobile user equipment in 5G systems is already very challenging due to techniques like Massive MIMO and Beamforming that are integral part of the 5G standard.
 When this is combined with the ultra-wide bandwidth specification required to achieve the desired data rate as well as the constraints imposed by the power budget of the home outdoor modem, the design of transceiver circuits for the proposed system becomes extremely challenging.
-Complete CMOS integration of such systems, which is beneficial for power and cost reduction, is hindered by the voltage/current-domain signal representation strategy in conventional analog/mixed-mode circuit design, that does not fully exploit the benefits of technology scaling and the superior time resolution offered by modern nanometer-scale CMOS processes.
-SMArT project aims to bring a paradigm shift by maximally utilizing time-domain signal representation techniques to meet the challenges of beyond-5G transceiver design.
+Complete CMOS integration of such systems, which is beneficial for power and cost reduction, is hindered by the limitations of voltage/current-domain signal representation strategy in conventional analog/mixed-mode circuit design, that does not fully exploit the benefits of technology scaling and the superior time resolution offered by modern nanometer-scale CMOS processes.
+SMArT project aims to bring a paradigm shift in analog design by maximally utilizing time-based signal representation techniques to solve the challenges of beyond-5G transceiver design.
 SMArT will develop the necessary theoretical foundation, ground-breaking architectural innovations, and circuit techniques in this regard.
 The scope is limited to transmitter due to the limited resources.

 One of the ESRs will develop advanced wideband digital-intensive transmitter architectures by investigating and applying time-domain signal representation/processing techniques.
 The second ESR will investigate suitable switch-mode power amplifier topologies and circuit techniques in tight collaboration with the ESR working on transmitter architecture development and a third ESR (recruited through a separate call) investigating suitable digital pre-distortion technologies.